Epistle to Philemon

+The epistle emphasizes reconciliation, forgiveness, and Christian fellowship, addressing themes of slavery, freedom, and ethical conduct within the Roman social context.
+While it does not explicitly condemn slavery, it reframes master-servant relationships in spiritual terms, highlighting the moral and social transformation encouraged within early Christian communities.

 Composition

 The Epistle to Philemon was composed around AD 57–62 by Paul while in prison at Caesarea Maritima (early date) or more likely from Rome (later date) in conjunction with the composition of Colossians.

 Authorship

 The Epistle to Philemon is attributed to the apostle Paul, and this attribution has rarely been questioned by scholars.
 Along with six others, it is numbered among the "undisputed letters", which are widely considered to be authentically Pauline.
 The main challenge to the letter's authenticity came from a group of German scholars in the nineteenth century known as the Tübingen School.
 Their leader, Ferdinand Christian Baur, only accepted four New Testament epistles as genuinely written by Paul: Romans, 1 and 2 Corinthians and Galatians.
-Commenting on Philemon, Baur described the subject matter as "so very singular as to arouse our suspicions," and concluded that it is perhaps a "Christian romance serving to convey a genuine Christian idea."
+Commenting on Philemon, Baur described the subject matter as "so very singular as to arouse our suspicions", and concluded that it is perhaps a "Christian romance serving to convey a genuine Christian idea".
+This view is now largely considered to be outdated and finds no support in modern scholarship.

 The opening verse of the salutation also names Timothy alongside Paul.
 This, however, does not mean that Timothy was the epistle's co-author.
 Rather, Paul regularly mentions others in the address if they have a particular connection with the recipient.
 In this case, Timothy may have encountered Philemon while accompanying Paul in his work in Ephesus.